Special regulations for the exams between 01.02. and 30.09.2022 (pdf),

 the doctor's visit must be no later than the day of the exam.

-For guidance on accepted and unaccepted reasons for withdrawal, please see the
+Some accepted and unaccepted reasons for withdrawal are listed on the

 Forms to request withdrawal due to illness are available on the